Robert Brustein: Critical writing

 Brustein was the writer and narrator of a WNET television series in 1966 called The Opposition Theatre.
-He also comments on contemporary social and political issues for the Huffington Post.
+He also commented on contemporary social and political issues for the Huffington Post.

 Conflict with August Wilson

 In 1996 and 1997, Brustein was involved in an extended public debate – through their essays, speeches and personal appearances – with African-American playwright August Wilson about multiculturalism, color-blind casting, and other issues where race impacts on the craft and practice of theatre in America.
+"The feud," wrote Bruce Weber in the New York Times, "... reached a climax in 1997 with an extraordinary public debate in front of a sold-out house at Town Hall in Midtown Manhattan."

-Other Conflicts
+Other conflicts

 Brustein criticized the not-for-profit theaters for developing commercial work and becoming tryout houses for Broadway.
 His fellow directors of regional theaters felt betrayed.
 A series of articles and letters followed in the New York Times and elsewhere.
 Critics from the Boston Globe and the Boston Phoenix attacked Brustein for his dual roles as producer/director and theater critic, calling it a conflict of interest.
 The critic Davi Napoleon wrote an essay that included quotations from other critics who said that Brustein's dual roles made him uniquely qualified to review theater with insight and intelligence.
 Napoleon pointed out that while Brustein sometimes reviewed colleagues and former students, he did not always review them favorably.

 Playwright

-As a playwright, Brustein has both authored plays and adapted the material of other authors.
+As a playwright, Brustein both authored plays and adapted the material of other authors.